Protect

 Get the Facts

-diverts San Jose's limited resources
+diverts the County’s staff and limited resources

-Alert your City Councilmember
+Alert your County Supervisor

 Newsroom